gribnoysup/nfield-api/README.md

-A module to use NField API with any node.js app
+Module to work with Nfield Manager API with node.js